Wenja language: Syntax

 Wenja nouns and pronouns can be either active or inactive.
 Active nominals are agents of transitive or intransitive verbs, while inactive nominals are subjects of nominal predication, subjects of inactive intransitive verbs and objects of transitive verbs.
 While active nominals trigger endings on the verb, inactive nominals trigger endings on a sentence initial particle.
-A significant distinction is made in Wenja between animate and inanimate nouns, as only inanimate subjects trigger verbal endings:
+A significant distinction is made in Wenja between animate and inanimate nouns, as only animate subjects trigger verbal endings:

 Sentences in Wenja commonly start with a sentence-initial particle.
 These particles can both indicate grammatical properties and serve as conjunctions.
 The ten main sentence starters are: